trothr/ductwork/Protocol.md

 ## Ductwork Protocol

-When the producer stage attempts to write a record, it blocks on a POSIX read awaiting instructions from the consumer stage.
+When the producer stage attempts to write a record, it blocks on a POSIX read awaiting instructions via the `ctrl` channel from the consumer stage.
 The consumer sends one of the following signals.

+The "commands" the producer might receive include ...

 * `STAT`

 When the consumer sends "STAT" on the control pipe, the producer must send a description of the waiting record.

-the only meta data at this point in the development

-producer sends "DATA bytes seq"
+At this point in the development, the only meta data that a producer sends would be "`DATA` *bytes* *seq*", and *seq* is optional.

 * `PEEK`

-think PIPLOCAT to examine a record
+Think PIPLOCAT to examine a record, or the Rexx command '`PEEKTO`'.

-producer sends data
+The producer sends data, the content of the record.

 * `NEXT`

-think PIPINPUT (sort of) consume the record
+Think PIPINPUT (sort of) and the consumer consumes the record.

-producer sends "OKAY" and advances the sequence count
+The producer sends "`OKAY`" and advances the sequence count.

 * `QUIT`

-for SEVER operation
+This is for SEVER operation.

-          producer sends "`OKAY`"
+The producer sends "`OKAY`".

+And we must have

-* FAIL errorcode
+* `FAIL` *errorcode*

-if something went wrong
+if something went wrong.

 ## Example Write and Read of one Record

-The producer calls output(,srcbuf,) to write a record.
+The producer calls `output(,srcbuf,)` to write a record.

-The consumer calls readto(,dstbuf,) to read a record.
+The consumer calls `readto(,dstbuf,)` to read a record.

                           producer            consumer
                       read(ctrl,,) <--------- write(ctrl,"STAT",)